-Binning modes
+Binning Modes

-The two binning modes 1SB and 2SB give an output of 4k pixels 10x10μm.

-As for the 2SB mode, the sensor manages the delay between the two exposures necessary for a "good match" acquisition.
+The two binning modes give an output of 8k pixels $10\times10\mu$ m.
+As for the 25 mode, the sensor manages the delay between the exposure necessary for a good acquisition when the double binning (25B) mode is used.

-The 4SB is a binning 4x4 with an output of 2K pixels 20x20μm